alex-ball/bathbib/README.md

     followed by a comma, while a type is typically singular and followed by a space.

-  - Record a standard as a `report`, with the identifier included at the beginning of the `title`.
+  - Record a standard as a `standard` or, failing that, `report`.
+Include the identifier at the beginning of the `title`.

   - For unpublished materials, use the closest applicable entry type and put ‘Unpublished’ under `annote`.
+The `pamphlet` type is useful for many materials of this sort.

   - With a `graphic`, you can specify `archive` and `archive-place`, as in the Bowden bicycle example.